 - What did you find as a result of buying this product?

-- What specific feature did you like most about this product?
+- Is there a specific feature you liked most about this product?

 - What would be three other benefits of this product?

 - Is there anything you’d like to add?